TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.4-quiz-time/_index.md

 weight: 40
 ---

-By now I hope you vrealize that the various “utilization” metrics in the 4 key objects (Guest OS, VM, ESXi and Cluster) varies.
+By now I hope you vrealize that the various "utilization" metrics in the 4 key objects (Guest OS, VM, ESXi and Cluster) varies.
 Each has their own unique behaviour.
 Because of this, you are right to assume that they do not map nicely across the stack.
 Let's test your knowledge with an example 😊

 ## Guest OS